Beyond State Space Representation: A General Theory for Kernel Packets: Technical Details of KPs Associated with State Space Models

-\begin{proof}[Proof of Lemma \ref{lem:Pi_invertible}] We prove by induction.
+To construct the left-KP, it is natural to consider the backward version of \eqref{eq:product_form}, because time of backward SDE runs in a reversed direction $\tau=-t$.
+By doing so, we obtain another set of $m$ fundamental solutions, and consequently, the minimum $s$ for constructing the left-KP is also $s=m+1$.
+We first need the following lemma for the existence of the target backward SDE : \begin{lemma} Suppose Condition \ref{condition:full_rank} holds.
+Then $\Pi(t)=R(t,t)$ is invertible for any $t\in(t,T)$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:Pi_invertible}] We prove by induction.
 For the base case $m=1$, it is clear that $\Pi(t)=u(t)$ is invertible for any $0<|u(t)|<\infty$.
 Suppose the lemma holds for $m-1$, then for the case $m$, we now discuss how the determinant of $\Pi(t)$ changes with $t$.

 From (6.2) in \cite{sarkka2019applied}, $\Pi$ satisfies the following differential equation:

 We then apply Jacobi's formula on the determinant of $\Pi$, then

 where $\text{adj}[A]$ denote the adjugate of a matrix $A$ and the last line is from the properties $\text{Tr}[AB]=\text{Tr}[BA]$ and $\text{Tr}[A+B]=\text{Tr}[A]+\text{Tr}[B]$.